YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 With this definition, we also get the important property that hot flows from hot system to cold sytem, under the addition of the second principle of thermodynamics as discussed [here](../../thermo/secondprinciple/).
 We will come back to the second principle in the context of statistical physics [later](../principles/).

-## On degeneracies and the return of the microcanonical model at high temperatures
+## On degeneracies and the reappearance of the microcanonical model at high temperatures

 Now, let's consider what happens if different microstates $i$ are associated with the same energy $E_n$, with degeneracy $g_n$.
 Using the fact that $p(E_n) = p_n g_n$, we obtain: